awsdocs/amazon-ec2-user-guide/doc_source/instance-types.md

 ## AMI virtualization types<a name="instance-virtualization-type"></a>

 <a name="virtualization"></a>The virtualization type of your instance is determined by the AMI that you use to launch it\.
 Current generation instance types support hardware virtual machine \(HVM\) only\.
-Some previous generation instance types support paravirtual \(PV\) and some AWS regions support PV instances\.
+Some previous generation instance types support paravirtual \(PV\) and some AWS Regions support PV instances\.
 For more information, see [Linux AMI virtualization types](virtualization_types.md)\.

 For best performance, we recommend that you use an HVM AMI\.
 In addition, HVM AMIs are required to take advantage of enhanced networking\.
 HVM virtualization uses hardware\-assist technology provided by the AWS platform\.
 With HVM virtualization, the guest VM runs as if it were on a native hardware platform, except that it still uses PV network and storage drivers for improved performance\.